funmilayoobasa/2015-jupyter-notebook-survey/README.md

-# 2015 Jupyter Notebook Survey
+# Analysing Jupyter Notebook 2015 Survey Responses

 Jupyter Notebook is a flexible web app that allows you to compute data, write various programming languages, plain text, equations, markdown, etc. For my first data analysis project, I explored the responses from a 2015 Jupyter Notebook survey organised by Project Jupyter.
 You will find the dataset [here](https://www.kaggle.com/datasets/kaggle/2015-notebook-ux-survey).